 Differentiation rules in 3D tissue

 We study how differentiation decisions depend on spatio-temporal patterns of signaling.
-We do this using embryoid bodies composed of ES cells carrying different markers for differnetiation stage and signal, through live imaging by two-photon microscopy.
+We do this using embryoid bodies composed of ES cells carrying different markers for differnetiation stage and signal, through live imaging by two-photon microscopy, and by controlling the mechanical and biochemical environment of the EB.
 Our recent works established reproducible developmental programs in EBs (Boxman et. al. 2016), and analyzed symmetry breaking and mesendoderm onset (Sagy et. al. 2019) as well as definitive endoderm onset and patterning (Pour et. al. 2019).

 Early decisions in reprogramming to pluripotency